Operator Fusion#

 (A = B * fft(C)).run(CUDAJITExecutor{});

-When MathDx is disabled, the the first statement will execute the FFT into a temporary buffer, then the multiply will be executed.
+The first statement will execute the FFT as a separate kernel into a temporary buffer, then the multiply will be executed.
 This results in a minimum of 2 kernels (one for MatX and at least one for cuFFT).
 The second statement will execute the FFT and multiply in a single kernel if possible.

 Some operators cannot be JIT compiled.
 For example, if the FFT above is a size not compatible with the cuFFTDx library or if MathDx is disabled the expression will not be JIT compiled.
 To determine if an operator can be JIT compiled, use the matx::jit_supported(op) function: